Welcome to the a game community!

 Bringing autistic young people together!

-The A Game is a free online community for young people aged 13-17 in the North East of England, who identify as autistic or AuDHD.
+The A Game is a free online community for young people aged 13-17 in the North East of England.

 For more information check out our TAG Offer & Frequently Asked Questions or follow us on Facebook for info about in-person social meet ups!